Rokuhōdō Yotsuiro Biyori: Other characters

 A man with a sweet tooth who works for the magazine G!
 Moto.
 He wanted to start a new article in the magazine, listing fancy new cafes, but couldn't gather courage to actually visit said cafes, since they are usually the hangouts of women.
 He observes Tsubaki going to one such cafe fearlessly, and dubs him first a 'Hero'.
 He then visits Rokuhōdō, where after meeting Tsubaki, renames him 'Master' for showing him to actually relax in cafes.
 After this, he gains enough courage to start a new column named listing out cafes a single man can visit.
 He becomes a regular customer of Rokuhōdō.

 Media

 Manga

 Rokuhōdō Yotsuiro Biyori is written and illustrated by Yū Shimizu and published in Japan by Shinchosha.
 It began serialization in the bimonthly seinen magazine Go Go Bunch on October 9, 2013.
-The chapters have been collected in eighteen tankōbon volumes as of July 2023.
+The chapters have been collected in twenty-three tankōbon volumes as of August 2026.